dwaite/jwk-uri-scheme/draft-dwaite-jwk-uri-scheme.md

 ```
 ## Conversion from a JWK to a URI

-A JWT URI represents the minimal set of values necessary to represent a public key for a given key type.
+A JWK URI represents the minimal set of values necessary to represent a public key for a given key type.
 This is equivalent to the set of values used for calculating a JWK Thumbprint [RFC7638].
 From the example RSA key in 3.1 of that specification:

 ``` json
 {